rjones-lf/iroha/deploy/ansible/roles/iroha-docker/README.md

 <!-- TODO: Cover more example cases -->
 Deploying 6 Iroha peers on two remote hosts communicating using public IP addresses.
 With 2 and 4 replicas on each host respectively.

-1. Create inventory list containing IP address (or hostnames if they are mutually resolve-able on both hosts) of two hosts that will run Iroha peers
+1. Create inventory list containing IP addresses (or hostnames if they are mutually resolve-able on both hosts) of two hosts that will run Iroha peers

     **iroha.list**
     ```